DrProfesor/odin-openvr/README.md

 ## Usage:

-1. Grab the library files from: [Original SDK](https://github.com/ValveSoftware/openvr), place next to `openvr.odin`
+1. Grab your systems library file from: [Original SDK](https://github.com/ValveSoftware/openvr), place next to `openvr.odin`
 2. The runtime (`openvr_api.dll`) can be found `steamapps\common\SteamVR\bin\win64` in your local steam directory, place that next to your exectuable.
 3. Checkout https://github.com/DrProfesor/vrtest for an example on how to use it.